Life Lessons Learned from Playing Baseball

 3. Be patient, go through the process and master the basics

 My coaches would say I always tried to win the race too soon.
 Slow down, they'd say "1st you have to crawl before you learn to walk, and walk before you run.
 After you learn how to run, then you win the race!”
 Have a good foundation, master the basics, the fundamentals.

 -like the Karate kid!
 "Wax on, Wax off"

 4. Learn to overcome adversity

 Baseball is a game of failure, a .300 hitter in baseball is succeeding 3/10 times.
 He’s failing 70% of the time.
 At -65% he's going to the Hall of Fame.
 Think about that.
 You aren’t going to succeed 100% of the time in baseball or in life.
-But you must be able to bounce back when you fail, and stop feeling sorry for yourself.
+But you must be able to bounce back when you fail, when you hit a roadblock, when you don't get your way, and stop feeling sorry for yourself.
 Perfectionism is a mentally unhealthy illusion.
-Look at all the kids today on meds or in therapy stressing out to be perfect, unable to handle rejection, adversity, or negativism.
-Did you see the Olympics!
-How you react to failure and adversity are a major part of life.
+Look at all the kids today on meds or in therapy stressing out to be perfect in school, or sports, and unable to handle rejection, adversity, or the negativism on social media.
+How you react to failure and adversity are a major part of success in life.
 Learn from failure, reframe all failure as a positive learning experience for you to do better next time.

 5. Focus, keep your eye on the ball